 4. Your Resume & Cover Letter

 Scan your resume for 15 seconds.
 That’s exactly what an employer will do, so if you don’t get a clear message about what you can do for them, then it is not a good resume.
 Since this is the most important document when you are actively applying for roles, make the investment and have a good resume professionally prepared and adapt your cover letter and resume for every new job you apply for.
-If you need help with a cover letter and resume, you may like to check out our Professionals Job Application Toolkit.
+If you need help with a cover letter and resume, you may like to check out our Job Application Template.